je-nunez/apache_drill/README.md

         http://localhost:8047/options

-instead of using `ALTER SYSTEM`, `ALTER SESSION SET`, or `SET` commands in the command-line Shell client.
+instead of using `ALTER SYSTEM SET`, `ALTER SESSION SET`, or `SET` commands in the command-line Shell client.

 The Drill's performance metrics are available at: